 Vision therapy is highly effective for the improvement of visual skills such as eye teaming, depth perception, and stereopsis— all necessary for clear binocular vision.

 Esotropia that occurs intermittently does not usually require long term treatment.
 In this case, corrective eye wear may be recommended along with vision therapy, to improve ocular muscle coordination and eventually eliminate the bifocal.

-Patients with accommodative esotropia should never undergo ocular muscle surgery to eliminate the need for eyeglasses as it can cause significant focusing problems with age.
+Patients with accommodative esotropia should never undergo eye muscle surgery to eliminate the need for eyeglasses, as it can cause significant focusing problems with age.